thebkv/bkv/ruth02.md

 **MSFR:** Moabite widow who enters the field to provide for Naomi and herself, receives Boaz's favor, and remains through the harvest.

-**BKV:** Ruth's importance here lies in what she does.
-Her cleaving in Chapter 1 becomes steady faithfulness in Chapter 2.
+**BKV:** Ruth's choice in Chapter 1 has become daily life.
+She is living among the people she chose and learning what it means to trust their God.

 ---